sedostheatre/sedos.co.uk/input/shows/2022-carrie-the-musical.md

       **DIRECTOR** | Chris Adams\
       **MUSICAL DIRECTOR** | Rob Archibald\
       **MOVEMENT DIRECTOR** | Paul Brookland Williams
+metaDescription: "Carrie: The Musical, part of Sedos’ 2022 London season, plays at the Bridewell Theatre from 25-29 October 2022.
+A cult musical based on Stephen King's bestselling novel and the acclaimed movie"
 ---
 > “If I could, I’d bring them all down to their knees!\
 > I’d make them sorry forever for teasing Carrie!”